Skip to Main Content

 Permit Navigation

-Expert coordination with KOFIC, Seoul and Busan film commissions, MOLIT for drone operations, and Ministry of National Defense for aerial photography permits.
+We plan permits with KOFIC, the Seoul and Busan film commissions, MOLIT for drone work, and the Ministry of National Defense for aerial photography.

 04.